bizzbizz/Paylocity/README.md

 - `PaycheckItems` = a collection of additional costs, each of which has a name and amount.
   - e.g. `{BaseCostSalaryStrategy, 600.00}`
 - `FinalAmount` = `PaycheckBaseSalary` + sum of `PaycheckItems`.

+## Evenly distribution

+The way it works is that we estimate how much salary goes to each bracket in general.
+Then we calculate how much is remaining as error.
+Then we compensate if we're in the right bracket.

+We compensate in the latest bracket possible. e.g. if there is an error of one cent, we pay it at the end of the year. or if there is an error of two cents, we pay it once in the middle and once at the end of the year.